mattnwells/bike-share-analysis-google-cert/cyclistic-capstone.md

 ## Data Analysis & Visualization

 Visualizations were made in R-studio using the ggplot2 library.
-Due to the large number of rows in the data set (n = 5,855,094) ggplot2 defaulted to labeling axes in scientific notation.
+Due to a large number of rows in the data set (n = 5,855,094), ggplot2 defaulted to labeling axes in scientific notation.
 The code below overrides this default.

 ```{r}
 #converts values from scientific notation